 I chat with a lot of folks who want to make and sell products.
+They wonder when to create a digital product.
 Which is great—it’s fun to make things that people want.
 It seems that most of them fall into three camps (these aren’t like the summer camps with an underwater meeting place in the middle of the lake).

 - Wanting to make a product but not sure what to make, because they don’t even know who it’d be for.

 - Wanting to make a specific product, but not sure who’ll buy it.